 While the onions are cooking, cut the potatoes into bite-sized pieces and microwave them for about 3-5 minutes, stirring a couple of times until tender (or boil until just tender, not mushy).

-Back to the recipe: whisk 10 eggs together with salt, pepper, and rosemary.
-Set aside.
+While the potatoes are browning, whisk 10 eggs together with salt, pepper, and rosemary.

 Potato And Caramelized Onion Frittata

 - cast iron skillet or oven-proof non-stick skillet